-“One of the main roles of the National Toshao Council is to develop strategies and plans that will take care of the high poverty rates, especially in the Indigenous communities,” said Jude Da Silva, project coordinator for the Ministry of Indigenous Peoples’ Affairs and member of the council.
+“One of the main roles of the National Toshao Council is to develop strategies and plans that will take care of the high poverty rates, especially in the Indigenous communities,” said Jude Da Silva, executive director of the National Toshaos Council Secretariat.
 “So I figure that the proceeds that are coming from the oil and gas should be filtered to these communities to address poverty.”

 Such plans are already in the works in some Indigenous villages, she said, and they include plans for infrastructure and development projects that would ideally be funded by the oil and gas sector.
 However, Da Silva said there is no guarantee that revenue from these extractive industries will be allocated to these projects and that it is up to the people to negotiate with the government for funds.